 Most children can go back to school or daycare as soon as they feel well enough.

-- Your child should avoid heavy lifting or strenuous activity, such as gym class and very active play, for 3 weeks.
+- Your child should avoid heavy lifting or strenuous activity, such as gym class and very active play, for 3 to 4 weeks.

 Recovery is faster from laparoscopic surgery than from open surgery.